c-marc/countdown-reacteur/README.md

 ## Contributing

-- add licence to respect assets
+- add licence to respect assets and Reacteur copyright
 - code review: anything JS and/or CSS

 ## TO DO